aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 ### RWA Holder Becomes Sanctioned After Creating a Horizon Borrow Position

 If a user creates a position in Horizon but then becomes sanctioned, their actions will need to be blocked until further resolution.
+Consider the following scenario involving the example permissioned `RWA_1` token:

+- `ALICE` supply `1000 RWA_1` with a value of `$1000 `and `80% LTV`
+- `ALICE` borrow `100 DAI`.
+With `80% LTV`, she could borrow `700 DAI` more.
+- At this point `RWA_1_ISSUER` sanctions `ALICE`

-Issuers can resolve using:
+`RWA_1_ISSUER` can resolve this by:

-  - `ATOKEN_ADMIN` to move maximum allowable RwaAToken collateral to temporary wallet, preventing further borrowing.
+#### Option 1

+- `RWA_1_ISSUER` repays onBehalfOf `ALICE` `100 DAI` debt
+- `RWA_1_ISSUER` calls `RwaAToken.authorizedTransfer` to move all collateral to a separate trusted address to be custodied until the sanction case is resolved

+#### Option 2

+- `RWA_1_ISSUER` moves as much `RWA_1` as they can (at the limit of `ALICE`'s Health Factor to be 1)
+- when interest accrual pushes `ALICE`'s Health Factor lower than 1 (making her position liquidatable), `RWA_1_ISSUER` communicates off-chain with permissioned liquidators to prevent liquidation, leaving the debt position until sanction is resolved

-  - Technically any wallet whitelisted to hold the underlying RWA Token can be a liquidator.
-Therefore, to prevent the liquidation of any specific sanctioned user's position, off-chain coordination or legal agreements are required between Issuers and relevant parties.
+Note: technically speaking, any wallet whitelisted to hold the underlying RWA Token can perform liquidations.
+Therefore, if the need arises to prevent the liquidation of any specific user's position (such as in a sanctioned user case), off-chain coordination or legal agreements are required between Issuers and relevant parties.

-### Stablecoins (Borrowable Asset)

-Stablecoins can be supplied permissionlessly to earn yield.
-However, they will only be able to be borrowed, but disabled as collateral assets (via asset configuration, by setting LTV to 0).
-Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins.
-Other existing functionality remains the same as in v3.3.
-Stablecoin assets will be listed as usual, also working in a standard way.

-#### Configuration

-Reserve

-- priceFeed: different per asset, but will be required to be Chainlink-compatible
-- rateStrategyParams: different per asset
-- borrowingEnabled: true
-- borrowableInIsolation: false
-- withSiloedBorrowing: false
-- flashloanable: true (authorized flashborrowers also will be configured)
-- LTV: 0
-- liqThreshold: 0 (to disable its use as collateral)
-- liqBonus: 100% (as it won't apply for a non-collateral asset)
-- reserveFactor: different per asset
-- supplyCap: different per asset
-- borrowCap: different per asset
-- debtCeiling: 0 (only applies to isolated asset)
-- liqProtocolFee: 0 (as it won't apply for a non-collateral asset)

 ## References